 4. Bantu Knots

-And because your hair is first twisted and then nicely wrapped in a bun, it is a great protective hairstyle to grow your 4c hair.
+And because your hair is first twisted and then nicely wrapped in a bun on top of your head, it is a good protective style to grow your 4c hair.

 Curious?
 Try them out for yourself.

 5. Short braids

 Now, these braids are pretty much a nice little twist on regular box braids.

 If you are a fan of the classic bob and prefer short hair during summer, then this new look might be a better fit for you.

 Similar to box braids, they can be worn for 4 weeks and more.